- August 10, 2017

 Why CPO Vehicles are Sold with Unrepaired Recall Defects

 It would seem like common sense for dealerships to conduct recall inspections and make the repairs prior to selling a CPO vehicle.
 Why would they inspect 172 places on a vehicle looking for problems, but fail to repair defects they already know exist?
 The answer comes down to money.
 Some recall repairs cannot be performed right away due to a shortage of replacement parts – and the longer a dealership waits to sell a used car, the less it is worth.

 Selling CPO vehicles subject to open recalls takes advantage of the fact that consumers inherently trust that certified used cars are safe.
 It also undermines the purpose of NHTSA’s vehicle recall system.
 Yet the federal government is doing nothing about it.
 In a decision that prompted lawsuits by safety advocates, the Federal Trade Commission (FTC) recently determined that dealerships can advertise these unrepaired vehicles as CPOs, as long as the existence of the recall is disclosed to the customer.

 Assert Your Rights Under California Law

 The FTC may be turning a blind eye to what auto dealerships are doing, but we are not.
 Neale & Fhima represents California car owners and accident victims who have been harmed by defective vehicles.
-If you would like to know more about our vehicle accident and lemon law services, call (888) 995-0283 or submit the form below.
+If you would like to know more about our vehicle accident and trusted lemon law lawyer services, call (888) 995-0283 or submit the form below.